 I grew up Coca-Cola.
 My dorm master at Woodberry Forest School, Mr. Richard Glover, was Pepsi.
 He served Pepsi on Turner Hall, had Pepsi stock, and he loved Pepsi.
-In our many discussions of the relative merits of the brand that went on for seeming hours as I drank Pepsi in those glass bottles, he threw me the ultimate piece of information to win the argument with me.
+In our many discussions of the relative merits of the brand that went on for seeming hours as I drank Pepsi in those glass bottles, he threw me the ultimate piece of information to win the argument with me, if I recalled properly.
 Pepsi is Republican and Coke, Democrat.

 His understanding of the political leanings of the two companies was complex, as they involved many sorts of news items and leanings, none terribly overt.
 The reality is that over the years, Coke has seemingly been Democratic, and other times, as with Eisenhower, more Republican.
-Just depends on how you see it, and which stockholders are donating to which campaign.
+Just depends on how you see it, and which stockholders are donating to which campaign, and where the headquarters is located.
 (A separate thought.
 At some point, I gave Mr. Glover an antique Pepsi bottle opener, in exchange for free shoe shines for the remainder of the year.
 It was the best deal ever, and I have always liked Pepsi in theory ever since, even while thinking it too sweet.)

 But back to the politics.
 Back 30 years ago, I had never heard of such a thing as a company being overtly political.
 No company, ever, was political.
 It was bad business.
 An executive who politicized his publicly traded company would be doing the company a sort of malfeasance.
 But his understanding made sense in the early 1980s, as Coke, headquartered in Atlanta, was of course seemingly more Democratic, and Pepsi, in corporate New York, seemingly more Rockefeller Republican.
 These labels, of course, no longer apply, and both brands now seem corporate slant alot of different ways.
 Overt politicization of a company, however, would have been a sort of malfeasance, a violation of a public trust and of fiduciary duty to all stockholders.

-That is not to say that companies did not then make donations to apolitical things, or political conventions.
+That is not to say that companies did not then make donations to apolitical things, or political conventions, or do some politics.
 I have the 1964 Atlantic City Democratic Convention guidebook, which is packed with corporate ads and donors.
 The back cover is Coke, and other companies include Avco Lycoming airplane engines, Federal Pacific Electric, Spiegel Catalogs, Republic Aviation, Aerojet-General, Shell, General Dynamics, Eastern Airlines, Stanley-Warner, Georgia-Pacific, Gilbert Systems, Loral Electronics, General Precision, and others.
-I presume that many of the same names would have sponsored the Republican Convention as well.
+I presume that many of the same names would have sponsored the Republican Convention as well, but some may not have.
+That being said, their support of the program would have at least tried to appear patriotic, not partisan.

 These sponsors, however, were above the fray, and the ads inside, if political, indicated how employees of the companies supported both parties, and participated as a part of the democratic, civic process.
 The political cast of the executives would have been indiscernible to the average consumer.
 Not because we have different media (newspapers always printed endorsements and appearances at party functions) but because company executives know that it was good business to be above politics, and knew how to stay above fray.